 Throughout your coursework, you will have many opportunities to develop communication skills through presentations, collaborative skills through group work and problem-solving skills through scenario practice.
 As you refine these skills, you will develop a portfolio of accomplishments that can demonstrate your leadership capabilities to prospective employers.

 Success in business is a means to an end; ultimately, it is about reaching your potential.
 One of the most important steps you can take toward leadership is to talk to retirees.
 Ask about their experiences and what mattered most.
 Was it their achievements, or was it the process of striving, of continual self-improvement?
 In hindsight, many people say the journey mattered more than the destination.

-While you are at it, ask if their MBAs were worth pursuing?
-If they are like most alumni, they would do it all over again, knowing the outcomes they achieved and the leaders they became.
+While you are at it, ask alumni if their MBAs were worth pursuing.
+If they are like most, they would do it all over again, knowing the outcomes they achieved and the leaders they became.

-Learn about the Boise State online MBA program.
+Learn more about the Boise State online MBA program.